igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 If you believe that $$NP$$ represents human creativity this model can feel dissatisfying, because it hides that creativity within the impenetrable black-box of the nondeterministic solution creator.
-It begs the question - what's going on in there?
+The solution creator simply produces the correct solution, and that's that.
+The question of how a correct solution is actually generated has no place.

 To be clear, the question of "how" is irrelevant to computational complexity theory, where the abstraction of